hassony2/hourglass-hands/README.md

-# Stacked Hourglass Networks for Human Pose Estimation (Training Code)
+# This code is based on : [Stacked Hourglass Networks for Human Pose Estimation (Training Code)](https://github.com/anewell/pose-hg-train/)

+*Readme from original paper : *

 This is the training pipeline used for: